What Is The Compassionate Allowance Program

 Despite being an extensive list, many of the conditions that qualify for CAL are quite common.
 Cancers and brain disorders frequently appear, as well as rare conditions affecting children.
 The full list is available for view here.

 However, if you find that your condition is severe or rare and not already on the list, the SSA provides a form to submit the name of that condition for consideration.
 Along with your submission, they will work with medical counsel to make an informed decision on why it should be included and notify you if it qualifies.

 Filing for Compassionate Allowances

 It's important to note that while CAL may speed up the application acceptance process, automatically qualifying for disability may not be attainable simply by stating that you have a specific condition.

-To ensure your best chances at approval, you may find it helpful to work with a Social Security Disability attorney that can help you gather the appropriate medical documentation and other evidence needed to make your case.
+To ensure your best chances at approval, you may find it helpful to work with an attorney that can help you gather the appropriate medical documentation and other evidence needed to make your case.

 Get Started on Your Case Today